mathemacode/job-searching/README.md

 2. You will need to move for the job.
 3. You will need to have *some* experience with relevant tech in your field.
 4. You will need to start the job-searching process early in your final year.
+5. You will need to apply to dozens of jobs.

 ### You will need a portfolio
 It's really that simple.
 Not a single person I saw hired and/or helped select for candidacy was missing a portfolio.
 You